tinnguyen96/my-personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Tin Nguyen is a PhD Student at MIT.
-He is advised by Tamara Broderick.
-His research develops computational methods for inference and sensitivity detection in Bayesian models.
+Tin Nguyen is a Quantitative Researcher at [Quantbot Technologies, LP](https://www.quantbot.com/).
+Previously, he was a PhD at MIT EECS, advised by [Tamara Broderick](https://tamarabroderick.com/).
+His research developed computational methods for inference and sensitivity detection in Bayesian models.
 {style="text-align: justify;"}